First Time in Humans (FTIH) Study of GSK3368715 in Participants With Solid Tumors and Diffuse Large B-cell Lymphoma (DLBCL)

 - Presence of hepatitis B surface antigen (HBsAg) or positive hepatitis C antibody test result at screening to first dose of study intervention.

-- Any of the following cardiac abnormalities: Uncontrolled high blood pressure; any history of coronary artery disease, including acute coronary syndromes, myocardial infarction, unstable angina, and history of coronary angioplasty, or stenting; presence of a cardiac pacemaker or implanted defibrillator; atrioventricular (AV)-block (including 1st degree AV block if PR >250 msec, and other more advanced forms of AV block), right bundle branch block (RBBB), left bundle branch block (LBBB), and any fasicular hemiblocks; A QRS interval at Screening or Baseline >100 msec; subjects with any symptomatic or sustained arrhythmias (past or present), including but not limited to: Atrial fibrillation, Atrial flutter, Ventricular tachycardia, Ventricular fibrillation, Supraventricular tachycardia; Current or past congestive heart failure; Evidence of a left ventricular ejection fraction below the institutional lower limit of normal on Screening echocardiogram; Evidence of significant structural heart disease on echocardiography at Screening (including any valvular disease greater than "mild" in severity); Cardiac troponin > upper limit of the reference range at Screening.
+- Any of the following cardiac abnormalities: Uncontrolled high blood pressure; any history of coronary artery disease, including acute coronary syndromes, myocardial infarction, unstable angina, and history of coronary angioplasty, or stenting; presence of a cardiac pacemaker or implanted defibrillator; atrioventricular (AV)-block (asymptomatic 2nd degree Type II or 3rd degree and any degree AV block if related to heart disease or if symptomatic), right bundle branch block (RBBB), left bundle branch block (LBBB), and any fasicular hemiblocks; A QRS interval at Screening or Baseline >110 msec; participants with any symptomatic or sustained arrhythmias (past or present), including but not limited to: Atrial fibrillation, Atrial flutter, Ventricular tachycardia, Ventricular fibrillation, Supraventricular tachycardia; Current or past congestive heart failure; Evidence of a left ventricular ejection fraction below the institutional lower limit of normal on Screening echocardiogram; Evidence of significant structural heart disease on echocardiography at Screening (including any valvular disease greater than "mild" in severity); Cardiac troponin > upper limit of the reference range at Screening.

 - Allogeneic hematopoietic stem-cell transplantation.